RMP1992/loginWindow/README.md

 It was kind of taxing trying to work with media queries, I realised that vh or vw change their size more smothly than px.

-Unfortunately I have ran out of time to finish the checkbox, it is supposed to turn blue once it is clicked, I couldn't figure out how, I tried a few examples with some animation but nothing was working, I was concious of time so I decided to focus on what I knew I could do.
+Unfortunately I have ran out of time to finish the checkbox, it is supposed to turn blue once it is clicked, I tried a few examples with some animation but nothing was working, I was concious of time so I decided to focus on what I knew I could do.

 ------------------------------------------
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).